 The figures were completed with the detail of a fine painting.
 Eyebrows, fingers, buckles and even strands of hair were fine-carved with a small thermo-jet torch.

 The carving is actually much larger than it appears from Stone Mountain Park's attractions.
 Workers could easily stand on a horse's ear or inside a horse's mouth to escape a sudden rain shower.
 A dedication ceremony for the Confederate Memorial Carving was held on May 9, 1970.
-Finishing touches to the masterpiece were completed in 1972.
+Finishing touches were completed in 1972.